United States Military Academy: Life in the corps

 Because of the academy's congressional nomination process, students come from all 50 states, Puerto Rico, the District of Columbia, the Mariana Islands, Guam, American Samoa, and the US Virgin Islands.
 The academy is also authorized up to 60 international exchange cadets, who undergo the same four-year curriculum as fully integrated members of the Corps of Cadets.
 Cadets attend the United States Military Academy free of charge, with all tuition and board paid for by the Army in return for a service commitment of five years of active duty and three years of reserve status upon graduation.

+Most graduates are commissioned as second lieutenants in the Army.
+Foreign cadets are commissioned into the armies of their home countries.
+Since 1959, cadets have also had the option of "cross-commissioning," or requesting a commission in one of the other armed services, provided they meet that service's eligibility standards.
+Every year, a small number of graduates do this, usually in a one-for-one "trade" with a similarly inclined cadet or midshipman at one of the other service academies.

 Starting on the first day of a cadet's second class year, non-graduates after that point are expected to fulfill their obligations in enlisted service.
 Cadets receive a monthly stipend of $1,017.00 for books, uniforms, and other necessities, as of 2015.
 From this amount, pay is automatically deducted for the cost of uniforms, books, supplies, services, meals, and other miscellaneous expenses.
 All remaining money after deductions is used at the individual cadets' discretion.
 All cadets receive meals in the dining halls and have access to internet on approved, issued devices.
 The student population was 4,389 cadets for the 2016–2017 academic year.
 The student body has recently been around 20% female.